Gitte and Gieter try to fix the broken rag

 Traditional Dance

-One evening a group of British bikers stopped for dinner at Guesthouse No 24.
-The guesthouse organized a Dancing Show for them in the cord yard.
+One evening, a group of British bikers stopped for dinner at Guesthouse No 24.
+The guesthouse organized a Dancing Show for them in the courtyard.
 Took a few snaps from the balcony.
 I have better pictures and a video at the post from last year.

 Traditional Dance